Abject art explores themes that challenge and disrupt our notions of cleanliness and propriety, often involving the body and bodily functions.

 Planographic printing is printing from a flat surface, unlike relief printing that uses raised surfaces, or intaglio printing’s incised surfaces.

-Plaster of Paris is a quick-setting gypsum plaster comprising a finely ground white powder, which solidifies when mixed with water.
+Plaster of Paris is a quick-setting gypsum plaster made from a finely ground white powder that solidifies when mixed with water.

-A plinth is a rectangular slab or block at the bottom of a column, statue, pedestal, or pier, forming its base.
+Traditionally, a plinth is a rectangular slab or block at the bottom of a column, statue, pedestal, or pier – forming its base.

 Pop art was a mid-20th-century art movement that celebrated popular culture and everyday objects through vibrant and bold imagery.